0xPolygonMiden/miden-vm/docs/src/design/main.md

 * **Program decoder**, which is responsible for computing a commitment to the executing program and converting the program into a sequence of operations executed by the VM.
 * **Operand stack**, which is a push-down stack which provides operands for all operations executed by the VM.
 * **Range checker**, which is responsible for providing 16-bit range checks needed by other components.
 * **Chiplets**, which is a set of specialized circuits used to accelerate commonly-used complex computations.
-Currently, the VM relies on 3 chiplets:
+Currently, the VM relies on 4 chiplets:
   - Hash chiplet, used to compute Rescue Prime Optimized hashes both for sequential hashing and for Merkle tree hashing.
   - Bitwise chiplet, used to compute bitwise operations (e.g., `AND`, `XOR`) over 32-bit integers.
   - Memory chiplet, used to support random-access memory in the VM.
+  - Kernel ROM chiplet, used to enable calling predefined kernel procedures which are provided before execution begins.

 The above components are connected via **buses**, which are implemented using [multiset checks](./multiset.md).
 We also use multiset checks internally within components to describe **virtual tables**.